ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 Updating Guzzle Repository Database

+< Applicable when using spark local as compute.
+In this you can give config for your local MySQL server and after you initialize it all required tables are stored in local MySQL database. >

 One of the important components of a Guzzle instance is the repository database.
 Guzzle repository contains two types of table as described below:

 1. Run-time audits of job runs, output of reconciliation, data quality checks and housekeeping, watermark values of incremental data load.